drunkenkismet/trumphrogger/README.md

 First, clone or download the repo to your local machine.
 Once downloaded, launch the <em>index.html</em> file in your preferred browser.

-You may notice an initial load time of a couple of seconds depending on your internet connection speed; I'm working on converting the Udacity-provided cache code for use with the audio files.
+You may notice an initial load time of a couple of seconds depending on your internet connection speed; I'm working on expanding the cache code (Resources.js) for use with the audio files.

 For a live demo, check out [my site](http://jasonmwhite.com/trumphrogger/index.html).